 First, some background.

-If you’re an international student seeking aid from any of the non need-blind schools, your application may simply have been deferred so the school can be sure they’re distributing their limited institutional aid to the best candidates.
+Suppose you’re an international student seeking aid from any of the non-need-blind schools.
+In that case, your application may simply have been deferred, so the school can be sure they’re distributing their limited institutional aid to the best candidates.
 You may well be the best candidate during the regular round, but the only way the school can be sure is by waiting to review your application alongside all the other RD international need-seeking candidates.
 Remember that aid for international students is always one of the most competitive factors in consideration.

 Simply put, deferral means your application will be considered again during the regular round.

--Any new information – first semester/term grades, test scores, accolades, scores, leadership, etc. – will be considered in the regular round;
+- Any new information – first semester/term grades, accolades, scores, leadership, etc. – will be considered in the regular round;

 Most importantly – but also most difficult to accept – remember that you don’t know the exact procedure of your EA/ED school or their policy.